Connecticut Medicaid Definition

 For Connecticut elderly residents (65 and over) who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – In Connecticut, the Medically Needy Pathway, also called the Medical Spend-Down Program, allows seniors who would otherwise be over the income limit to qualify for Medicaid if they have high medical expenses.
-This program is intended for those that are categorically aged, blind and disabled, and in simple terms, one may still qualify for Medicaid services by “spending down” their income to the medically needy income limit.
-As of 2018, the income limit is $633.49 / month for a single senior applicant in Southwestern CT and $523.38 / month in Eastern, Northern, and Western CT.
-For married couples with both spouses applying for Medicaid benefits, the income limit is $805.09 / month in Southwestern CT and $696.41 / month in Eastern, Northern, and Western CT.
-For this program, one’s “excess income,” (the amount that is over the medically needy income limit), is used to cover medical bills.
+This program is intended for those that are categorically aged, blind and disabled.
+In simple terms, one may still qualify for Medicaid services by “spending down” his or her “excess” income.
+For this program, one’s “excess income,” (the amount that is over the aged, blind and disabled income limit minus the unearned income disregard), is used to cover medical bills.
 This may include private health insurance, unpaid medical bills, and medical expenses that Medicaid does not cover.
 Once one has spent their income down to the income limit, Medicaid will kick in for the remainder of the spend down period, which is six months in Connecticut.

 2) Medicaid Planning – the majority of persons considering Medicaid are over the income limit, or over the asset limit, or over both limits, yet still cannot afford their cost of care.
 For persons in this situation, Medicaid planning exists.
 By working with a Medicaid planning professional, families can employ a variety of strategies to help them become Medicaid eligible.
 Read more or connect with a Medicaid planner.